cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/write.rst.txt

    * - Name
      - Description
    * - Key
      - A key to a data item, that should be written.
-The key is usually created by using the :ref:`OUTBOXDATA` utility function.
+The key is usually created by using the :ref:`OUTBOXMETADATA` or :ref:`OUTBOXDATA` utility functions.
        The key consists of the path to the item within the JSON object.
    * - Value
      - Value to assign to key.